 Thank you to all the partners that made this captivating, urban greenway in Downtown Huntsville a reality!
 Find course details and download the route here.

 Which #iHeartHsv blogger wrote this?

 Ellery Miller is big into the running, outdoors, and beer scenes in Huntsville.
 She moved to Huntsville from Colorado Springs where she attended Colorado College (CC).
 Ellery has a background in environmental policy, community engagement, and writing.
-She worked for the Colorado Springs Office of Innovation and Sustainability and chaired the CC Energy and Environmental Security think tank.
+She worked for the Colorado Springs Office of Innovation and Sustainability.
+She chaired the CC Energy and Environmental Security think tank.